Page Contents:

 Why do people want to work from home?
 This is a point that unfortunately needs to be raised, because there’s so much stress on productivity.
 But employees aren’t generally motivated by making wealthy business owners wealthier.
 Productivity is, and should be, one of the motives for employers to send their workers home.
 However, demand for WFH isn’t coming from the employers.

-Productivity is a bi-product, and certainly an important factor, of remote working, but if it isn’t the real motive, then why do so many articles keep talking about it.
+Productivity is a bi-product, and certainly an important factor, of remote working.
+But if it isn’t the real motive, then why do so many articles keep talking about it?
 A quick Google search for “why do people want to work from home?” even reveals several articles about productivity.
 A more general search like “work from home tips” suggests articles with even more focus on productivity.

 How did we end up here then?
 Simply put, the writers are not invested in WFH.
 The world generally lacks ownership, care, and personal investment in things that matter.
-One refreshing exception to this is this article from Digital.com, The Real Reasons People Want to Work From Home: It’s Not All About Productivity.
-The writer deserves a high five for actually getting the point.
+A refreshing exception to this was an article from Digital.com, entitled "The Real Reasons People Want to Work From Home: It’s Not All About Productivity".
+The writer deserves a high five for actually getting the point, but apparently the article was removed from their site. (possibly because of the 2023 - 2024 huge push by employers to return to the office)

 The real reason, that all of us who actually WFH already know, is freedom and flexibility.
 We just want to be happy human beings, and staying home allows us to do that.
 It also allows us to be more productive, which in turn benefits the employer, but that’s not why it’s important to us.